xyberwarfare/HackTheBox/Knife.md

-# HTB Knife
+# Knife HackTheBox

-Difficulty - Easy
+Difficulty: Easy

-Machine Status - Retired
+Machine Status: Retired

-I decided to do this retired machine first as it looks nice and easy and is a good place to start.
+Comments: I decided to do this retired machine first as it looks nice and easy and is a good place to start.
 Plus it has a cool name!

 ## Enumeration